 The amount of time that you bake your brownies can drastically affect your final product.
 Overcook them, and you may have a cakey texture.
 Underbake them and the centers will be too gooey and raw.

 You can tell when brownies are done by the crackle on top.
 Once you start to see the small hairline cracks in the shiny surface your brownies are almost done.
 Watch for the cracks to spread towards the middle of the pan and then take them out of the oven.

-You can also follow the baking time and temperature on this recipe.
-If you use an 9 x 9-inch pan and bake at 325 degrees, your brownies will be done in about 45 minutes.
+You can also follow the baking time and temperature of this recipe.
+If you use a 9 x 9-inch pan and bake at 325 degrees, your brownies will be done in about 35-45 minutes.

-Always use your best judgement on the baking time for brownies since oven temperatures vary.
+Always use your best judgment on the baking time for brownies since oven temperatures vary.

 What flavor variations can I try?

 Brownies are one of my favorite menu items because of how versatile they are.
 Try swirling in different ingredients.
 Some of my favorites are:

 - swirled in melted peanut butter